Brian Tamaki: Media engagement

 At the Nelson meeting of the Destiny New Zealand "A Nation Under Siege" tour, Tamaki attacked the media, the government, the Green Party and Grey Power (a lobby group for the elderly), referring to the Greens as "pagans", Grey Power as "self centred" and the media as "modern day witchcraft".

 In 2004 the Sunday Star-Times reported that Mr Tamaki "hijacked" $450,000 from elderly couple Barry and Marian Wilson.
 The Wilsons lent the money, which they had received from the sale of nautical clothing label Line7 in the mid-'90s, on the understanding that it was to be used to purchase a block of land in Rotorua for the construction of a church.
 It was reported that after almost 10 years and countless attempts to contact Mr Tamaki and his wife Hannah, the Wilsons had given up hope of ever recovering the full amount.
 The Sunday Star-Times asked Mr Tamaki for a response to a series of questions regarding the loan, but he declined to respond.

 In 2004 Sunday broadcast a documentary of Tamaki and of the Destiny Church.
 Dr Philip Culbertson of the University of Auckland said: "As far as I can tell it's a cult".

 In July 2005 Tamaki had directed "highly offensive abuse" at Newstalk ZB host Mike Yardley while off-air during an interview on 20 July.
 In his autobiography Tamaki denies that the abuse happened.

 In May 2006 a poll ranked Tamaki the least-trusted of 75 prominent New Zealanders.

 In June 2006 Tamaki expressed opposition to Sue Bradford's private members Child Discipline Bill, which removed the legal defence of "reasonable force" for prosecutions of parents who have assaulted their children.

 In May 2007 the Reader's Digest "Most Trusted People"' poll again ranked Tamaki as New Zealand's least trusted of 75 prominent persons, followed by Ahmed Zaoui and Don Brash.
 He was again ranked least-trusted in 2012 in a list of 100, this time followed by Hone Harawira and Kim Dotcom.

 In July 2008 TV3 broadcast "Inside New Zealand: The Life of Brian", a documentary by reporter Ross Jennings.

-Jennings claimed to "go inside the head of the Destiny Church’s home, inside his boat, inside his church and yes, even inside his flashy wardrobe."
+In late April 2025, Tamaki and Destiny's "Man Up" domestic violence programme were the subject of a five-part TVNZ mini-series called Under His Command hosted by broadcaster John Campbell.
+The series interviewed 22 former and current Destiny Church members, who alleged that the church's Man-Up programme encouraged male domination and tolerated violence against wives.
+The documentary also alleged that Tamaki utilised rage against the gay, transgender communities and immigrants as a marketing tool.